ISchatia/ISchatia/README.md

 Hi, I'm Isaac Schatia 👋
 - I'm interested in Software Engineering, Machine Learning, and Data Synthesis.
+- I am currently working on a project involving
 - How to reach me: https://www.linkedin.com/in/isaac-schatia/

 <!--
 **ISchatia/ISchatia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.